 By Christmas 1969, American troops were being withdrawn under President Nixon's policy of having more of the ground fighting transferred to the South Vietnamese army.
 That year as many as 4000 South ...

 Vintage footage from the Vietnam war is presented in High Definition video format along with narration from both war veterans and Hollywood voice talent.
 The documentary follows key events ...
 See full summary »

 Produced at the height of the Vietnam War, Emile de Antonio's Oscar-nominated 1968 documentary chronicles the war's historical roots.
 With palpable outrage, De Antonio (Point of Order, ...
 See full summary »

 During the chaotic final weeks of the Vietnam War, the North Vietnamese Army closes in on Saigon as the panicked South Vietnamese people desperately attempt to escape.
 On the ground, ...
 See full summary »

 For three days in 1971, former US soldiers who were in Vietnam testify in Detroit about their war experiences.
 Nearly 30 speak, describing atrocities personally committed or witnessed, ...
 See full summary »

 In this film made over ten years, filmmaker Barbara Sonneborn goes on a pilgrimage to the Vietnamese countryside where her husband was killed.
 She and translator (and fellow war widow) Xuan...
 See full summary »

-Feature-length documentary film featuring real-life letters written by American soldiers, sailors, airmen, and Marines during the Vietnam War to their families and friends back home.
+A documentary featuring letters written by U.S. soldiers, sailors, airmen, and Marines during the Viet Nam War to their families and friends back home.
 Archive footage of the war and news ...
 See full summary »

 J. Kenneth Campbell

 15 of 16 people found this review helpful.